After a Virtual Retreat

 While you are listening to others speak, you may adopt any number of meditation strategies.
 Some may practice radiating loving-kindness toward each person as they speak.
 Others may practice expanding their identity by merging with each person as they speak.
 Others may simply do Vipassana on whatever comes up.
 This is an eyes open meditation period.

 Instruction on how to conduct the Talking Circle will be given.
 People speak spontaneously and in any order until the allotted time is complete.
-We will use the ‘raised hand’ offered in the zoon format to indicate you’d like to speak and when you have been recognized to do so, unmute yourself to speak, then remute yourself when finished.
+We will use the ‘raised hand’ offered in the zoom format to indicate you’d like to speak and when you have been recognized to do so, turn on your video, unmute yourself to speak, then remute yourself when finished and/or turn off your video.
 When you are done, please indicate so by bowing or saying something like “All My Relations” or “Mitako Yasin” (same meaning in Sioux) or “Namaste.”
 Speaking in the talking circle is optional.
 Be mindful of the amount of time you speak so that everyone has a chance to speak before the lunch break.

 Your feedback has been the basis of changes at all retreats - virtual or residential.
 A link to Survey Monkey will be provided at the end of the retreat.
-We appreciate your time in completing the short and quick survey.
+We really value your ratings and comments anonymously offered and appreciate your time in completing the short and quick survey.